KarlesPescoran/OSTRICH_SWAT/README.md

 This repository includes 3 [examples](examples) (also [executed](executed)) and a [User's guide](GuiaUsuario.pdf)

 * EX_1: This is an example of how to calibrate SWAT with the singleobjective calibration method “Dynamically Dimensioned Search” (DDS).
 The calibration variable is the watershed outflow.
-* EX_2: This is an example of how to calibrate SWAT-GL with the multi-objective calibration method “Asynchronous Parallel Dynamically Dimensioned Search” (PDDS).
+* EX_2: This is an example of how to calibrate SWAT-GL with the multi-objective calibration method “Asynchronous Parallel Dynamically Dimensioned Search” (PADDS).
 The calibration variables are the outflow and glacier area of the watershed .
 * EX_3: This is an example of how to calibrate SWAT with the singleobjective calibration method “Generalized Likelihood Uncertainty Estimation” (GLUE).
 The calibration variable is the watershed outflow.

 ## License